 The bottom 2 of the 11 stories of Gopuram are grey.
 11 Kalash or filled pots in metal sit on top of the Gopuram – a symbol of prosperity and auspiciousness.
 Bang in the middle of this 57-meter tall Gopuram is an image of Parvati embracing the Shivalinga.
 This is the defining image of this temple.
 I see a modern diorama of the same image as I enter the temple through the Gopuram on my left.
 It is like the story introducing herself before you enter the temple.

 Ekambareswarar Temple Kanchipuram

 Once inside the temple premises, the temple reveals its layout.
 The best parts of the temple are still hidden inside its strong stone walls.
-I saw a tall corridor resting on beautifully carved stones in the shades of dark grey.
+I saw a tall corridor resting on beautifully carved stones in shades of dark grey.
 The double pillars have figures of horses and other animals in motion as if they are the army waiting for the king’s command.
-The floor had Kolams or the floral patterns as if welcoming and leading you inside the temple.
+The floor had Kolams or floral patterns as if welcoming and leading you inside the temple.

 I looked inside the temple and all I could see was an even longer corridor leading to the sanctum.
 The distance gave me an idea of how big the temple is.

 In the middle stood a tall Dhwajastambha or the flagstaff on a beautifully carved stone base.
 Next to it is a Prasad shop and on the wall is a lovely image of Shiva that is decorated and worshipped.
 Across the corridor is a big tank as is common in all ancient temples across India.

 At the far end of the corridor, in the straight line of the sanctum is a small Nandi Mandap with a Nandi in white inside looking at the Shiva.